saltlab/led/README.md

 LED
 =====

-Dompletion assists developers by synthesizing CSS selectors using the examples provided by the developer.
+LED assists developers by synthesizing CSS selectors using the examples provided by the developer.

 ## Using LED